Render-in-the-Loop: Vector Graphics Generation via Visual Self-Feedback: Experiments

 \paragraph{Evaluation Metrics.} We employ a comprehensive set of metrics to assess both visual quality and semantic alignment.
 For \textbf{Text-to-SVG}, we report FID (Fréchet Inception Distance)~\cite{heusel2017gans} to measure distribution-level image quality and CLIP Score~\cite{clip_radford_2021} to evaluate semantic consistency with the prompt.
 We also report Aesthetic Score and Human Preference Score~\cite{wu2023human}.
 For \textbf{Image-to-SVG}, we measure reconstruction fidelity using MSE, LPIPS~\cite{lpips_zhang_2018}, SSIM~\cite{ssim_wang_2004}, and DINO Score~\cite{oquab2023dinov2}.

-\paragraph{Implementation Details.} Our model is initialized from Qwen3-VL-8B-Instruct~\cite{qwen3vl_bai_2025}.
-We fine-tune the model for 3 epochs on 8 NVIDIA H100 GPUs using the AdamW optimizer with a learning rate of $1e-5$ and a cosine decay schedule.
-For the VSF training, all intermediate SVGs are rendered to a resolution of $224 \times 224$.
-In the Qwen3-VL architecture, the rendered image is encoded by the Vision Transformer~\cite{dosovitskiy2020image} into exactly 49 visual tokens.
-This highly compressed visual representation ensures that interleaving multiple intermediate canvases does not overwhelm the LLM's context window.
-We set the maximum sequence length to 10240 to easily accommodate these multi-step trajectories.
-During inference, we employ the RaV strategy with a pixel difference threshold $\epsilon=0.001$ and similarity threshold $\tau_{\text{sim}}=0.98$.
+\paragraph{Implementation Details.} Our model is initialized from Qwen3-VL-8B-Instruct~\cite{qwen3vl_bai_2025} and fine-tuned for 3 epochs on 8 NVIDIA H100 GPUs (AdamW, learning rate $1e-5$, cosine decay).
+All intermediate SVGs are rendered at $224 \times 224$ and encoded by the Vision Transformer~\cite{dosovitskiy2020image} into only 49 visual tokens, so that interleaving multiple canvases does not overwhelm the context window (maximum sequence length $10240$).
+During inference, we employ RaV with $\epsilon=0.001$ and $\tau_{\text{sim}}=0.98$.